 Doctor's Notes on Vertebral (Spinal) Compression Fracture

-A vertebral compression fracture is a condition in which the body an individual bone of the spine (vertebra) become compressed due to trauma.
-Usually it requires significant trauma to break the bones of the spine.
+A vertebral compression fracture is a condition in which an individual bone of the spine (vertebra) becomes compressed due to trauma.
+Usually, it requires significant trauma to break the bones of the spine.
 However, in certain cases, such as in elderly people and in people with osteoporosis or cancer, these bones can be fragile and can break with little or no force (these are known as pathologic fractures).
 Compression fractures most commonly occur in the lower back, but they may develop in any portion of the spine.